 Observation #7: QuEST Forum, ETSI and NGMN have used QoE based on objective QoS plus subjective human/customer service information to describe the end user’s perceived customer experience and satisfaction.

-Observation #8: Translation from input data “indicators” -both objective and subjective- are out of scope, not suitable, for standardization and therefore out of scope for SA5.
+Observation #8: Translation from input data “indicators” -both objective and subjective- to QoE are out of scope, not suitable, for standardization and therefore out of scope for SA5.

 Observation #9: QMC for DASH and MTSI are complete.
 Both the service definition and the selection of the appropriate performance indicators have been completed by the subject matter experts in SA4.